ga-adi-gelato/Course-Materials/lessons/computer-science-and-interview-prep/big-o-lesson/readme.md

 Most algorithms that utilize a "divide and conquer" strategy are computed in some form of logarithmic time, including __Merge Sort__, that operates at an average and worst time of O(n log n).
 Consider what would happen if the phone book in the example above had its pages in a random order and now must be put into order.

-> Instructor Note: With the students' help, raw a table of how many steps are required, the subproblem size at each step, and the work done at each step.
+> Instructor Note: With the students' help, [draw a table](https://www.khanacademy.org/computing/computer-science/algorithms/merge-sort/a/analysis-of-merge-sort) of how many steps are required, the subproblem size at each step, and the work done at each step.
 Demonstrate how this adds up to n * log<sub>2</sub>(n) total work.

 ## Introduction: Common Complexity Types (15 mins)